apptrackit/trackit-backend/README.md

 ## Session Management

-The API uses JWT (JSON Web Tokens) with a refresh token system for session management.
+The API uses JWT (JSON Web Tokens) with a self-refreshing token system for session management.
 Here's how it works:

 1. When a user logs in, they receive:
    - Access token (valid for 7 days)
    - Refresh token (valid for 365 days)
 2. For all authenticated requests, include the access token in the Authorization header
 3. When the access token expires:
-   - Use the refresh token to get a new access token
+   - Use the refresh token to get new tokens
+   - Both access token and refresh token are refreshed
+   - New access token is valid for 7 days
+   - New refresh token is valid for 365 days
    - User stays logged in without needing to re-enter credentials
 4. The session is invalidated when:
    - The user logs out
-   - The refresh token expires (after 365 days)
    - The tokens are invalid or tampered with
+   - The session is explicitly revoked

 ### Authentication Flow